sathishscripts/agl-compositor/doc/README.md

 These have **no** particular meaning, except that it hints the compositor where they should be stacked or where to position them.
-The background one occupies the most lower layer, the desktop ones on top and the panel surfaces the upper most layer.
+The background one occupies the lowest layer, with the desktop role ones on top of it, and the panel role surfaces on the uppermost layer.

 Additional roles have been added, in a different extension, to add further functionality with the control/security functions being transferred over to a